 I tutor Spanish/English interpreting in Sydney and would like to put a link to your website on our Moodle page.
 The university has a lot of Chinese students doing this course.

-) with my students.
+I was also wondering if it would be OK to use your dialogues (changing the Chinese to Spanish, of course :-)) with my students.
 I would be happy to pass these on to you and to send any dialogues that I write for my students.

 I have been thinking of setting up a website myself with dialogues that can be used to practise and prepare for NAATI exam, so your website is a real inspiration.